Earewien/godot-traits/README.md

 extends Node2D

 # #####
-# GTraits class contains damageable helpers since Godot Traits has automatically found the Damageable trait.
+# GTraits autoload contains damageable helpers since Godot Traits has automatically found the Damageable trait.
 # So we can write the following code
 # #####